 State Police wrap investigation into deadly deputy-involved WBR shooting

-PORT ALLEN – A State Police report outlining a deadly, deputy-involved shooting in West Baton Rouge back in August has been completed and turned over to the area district attorney’s office.
+PORT ALLEN – A State Police report outlining a deadly, deputy-involved shooting in West Baton Rouge earlier this year has been completed and turned over to the area district attorney’s office.

 The shooting involved deputy Vance Matranga and the death of Josef Richardson.